lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 There's a threshold beyond which recovery becomes impossible.
 When too many skills have atrophied, when too much knowledge has been lost, when too few people remember how to remember.

-We might have already crossed it.
+We may have crossed it.

 The infrastructure of human cognition—education, practice, challenge, failure, growth—is being replaced by the infrastructure of augmentation.
 We're building a world that assumes and requires cognitive prosthetics.
 A world where unaugmented human cognition is not just inferior but impossible.